 Florida couple arrested for fireworks theft

-News outlets report 25-year-old Michael Naple and 20-year-old Ashley Lyall were arrested Thursday.
 They face several charges including grand theft and dealing stolen property.
+25-year-old Michael Naple and 20-year-old Ashley Lyall were arrested Thursday.

 Comments